gradle/gradle/CONTRIBUTING.md

 ### Submitting Your Change

 After you submit your pull request, a Gradle core developer will review it.
 It is normal that this takes several iterations, so don't get discouraged by change requests.
 They ensure the high quality that we all enjoy.

+If you need to check on CI status as an external contributor, login as a guest.

 ### Signing Off Commits After Submitting a Pull Request